Last updated: July 1, 2026

 - Embedding videos and testimonials

 These updates shouldn’t require a developer.
-With the right permissions and training, marketers can manage media confidently.
+With the right permissions and a little training, marketers can manage media confidently.

 - Reviewing traffic trends and bounce rates